-The maximum loan amount per academic year for the Subsidized Student Loan is \$3080 to \$3500.
-Students must demonstrate financial need for Subsidized Student Loans.
+The maximum loan amount per academic year for the Subsidized Student Loans are: dependant students \$3500; independent students \$3500.Students must demonstrate financial need for Subsidized Student Loans.
 Subsidized loan interest is paid by the Federal government until the last date of attendance.

-The maximum loan amount per academic year for the Unsubsidized Student Loans are: dependant students \$1760 to \$3500; independent students \$5280 to \$6000.
+The maximum loan amount per academic year for the Unsubsidized Student Loans are: dependant students \$2000; independent students \$6000.
 Students do not need to show financial need for Unsubsidized Student Loans.
-The student is responsible for the interest accrued once the first disbursement is received
+The student is responsible for the interest accrued based on the date of disbursement.

-Parent Loans for Undergraduate Students (PLUS)

-Once a FAFSA has been completed by both the student and parent(s), a credit check must be completed by a parent to determine eligibility for a Direct Plus Loan.
+Parent Loans for Undergraduate Students (PLUS) Once a FAFSA has been completed by both the student and parent(s), a credit check must be completed on the parent to determine eligibility for a Direct Plus Loan.
 An origination fee will be deducted from the Direct Plus loans by the Department of Education.
 Repayment begins 60 days after the loan is fully disbursed.
 There is a minimum required payment of \$50 per month.